dradis/dradis-slack/README.md

     bundle install

-Restart your Dradis server and you should be good to go.
+Restart your Dradis server, head over to `/configurations` and input your webhook URL and you should be good to go.

 ## More information